DOI-USGS/ghsc-esi-shakemap/doc_source/manual4_0/sg_contributing.rst

 Below is a description of our Git workflow.
-This workflow is an adaption of a fairly common set of procedures for working with GitHub. :num:`Figure #workflow-figure` illustrates the process described below.
+This workflow is an adaption of a fairly common set of procedures for working with GitHub. :numref:`workflow-figure` illustrates the process described below.

 .. _workflow-figure: